Cosmic dust clouds sprawl across a rich field of stars in

 Magnificent globular star cluster NGC 6723

-Corona Australis dust clouds.
+far beyond the young stars of the Corona Australis dust clouds.